l-papadopol/AmericiuMCA/README.md

 3. All advertising materials mentioning features or use of this software must display the following acknowledgement:
    This product includes software developed by the &lt;organization&gt;.
-4. Neither the name of the &lt;AmericiuMCA / Papadopol Lucian Ioan / Madexp&gt; nor the
-   names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+4. Neither the name AmericiuMCA / Papadopol Lucian Ioan / Madexp nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY PAPADOPOL LUCIAN IOAN ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL &lt;COPYRIGHT HOLDER&gt; BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
+IN NO EVENT SHALL PAPADOPOL LUCIAN IOAN BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
 LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND